sereen-786/tasks/Task_2/test/README.md

-# Task_1
+# Task 1 Front End Automation

 ## Contents

 1. About Task
 2. Robot Framework and SeleniumLibrary
-3. Download pretrained weights
+3. Download pretrained weights and file structure
 4. Installation of softwares for execution of test cases
 5. Execution of test cases